 |PHONE: (219) 464-5041||EMAIL: John.Marovich@valpo.edu|

-In January of 2008 John Marovich was named the third head coach in the history of the Valparaiso University women’s soccer program, following six seasons as an assistant and associate head coach on the Crusader bench.
-The 2014 Horizon League Coach of the Year, he enters his ninth season at the helm of the Crusaders in 2016.
+John Marovich was named the third head coach in the history of the Valparaiso University women’s soccer programin January of 2008, following six seasons as an assistant and associate head coach on the Crusader bench.
+The 2014 Horizon League Coach of the Year, he enters his 10th season at the helm of the Crusaders in 2017.

-Marovich enters the 2016 campaign with a record of 73-52-27 both overall as a collegiate head coach and at Valpo.
-He ranks second in school history in victories, and his .569 winning percentage is tops all-time for the Crusader program.
-With six more victories, Marovich will become the winningest coach in program history.
+Marovich enters the 2017 campaign with a record of 82-62-27 both overall as a collegiate head coach and at Valpo.
+He holds Valpo's all-time records for victories and winning percentage (.569).

 Marovich and the Crusaders won seven matches in 2015, including a 4-2-2 mark on their home pitch at Brown Field.
 Three players earned All-League accolades, while Rita Craven and April Cronin both repeated as NSCAA All-Region honorees.
 In addition, Craven and Jenny Fassbinder were both selected as CoSIDA First Team Academic All-Americans - just the second and third First Team recipients in program history.